Women-in-Computing-at-RIT/AlumniApp/README.md

 #Setting repository for the first time
 Run git clone with the url of the repository.

-Open terminal and change to the project root directory (AlumniApp)
+Open terminal and change to the project root directory (second AlumniApp folder)

 Run the following commands: